janouwehand/iis-native-waf/README.md

 - IIS Request Filtering is too coarse for some cases
 - Application-level validation happens too late
 - Certain attacks should be rejected *before* routing, auth, or handlers
+- Avoid scanning bots from cluttering the event log

 This module is designed to be:
 - predictable